Jul 31, 2014 2014 Summer Networking Party

 CAI's Manager Education Program consists of local seminars and national Professional Management Development Program courses designed specifically for the continuing education of community association managers.
 These programs are especially intended for managers interested in professional development, and those managers who are interested in achieving a CAI professional manager designation or re-certifications.

 CAI's Community Association Managers Online Community offers a private online forum to share and learn from other manager members.
 In the community, you can post questions for other members to answer, seek feedback from other managers on a particular issue you are dealing with in your community, read about upcoming chapter manager programs, and interact with the chapter staff as well as other manager members.
 Before you join, please review and keep in mind the rules of the road!
 Upon admission to the community, you agree to the participation guidelines.
 Admission is by invitation only once the chapter confirms your membership is current.
-In order to join, you must have a Google+ account.
+In order to join, you must have a Google account.
+If you do not have a Google account, they are free and easy to create.

 CAI's chapter manager education is a series of seminars for community association managers who are interested in furthering their education in the management, governance and maintenance of community associations.
 Attendees receive three continuing education credits for each class.
 These credits will help satisfy the education requirements to achieve CAI's PCAM designation and to maintain the CMCA certification and AMS designation.

-This program will be held on April 1 at 8:30 AM at Plymouth Country Club.
+This program will be held on October 7 at 8:30 AM at Whitemarsh Valley Country Club.

 November 11 - Culture Club: Managing Diverse Communities